Council tax hardship fund

 To get the test and trace support payment, you must;

-- have been asked to self-isolate by NHS Test and Trace, either because you’ve tested positive for coronavirus or have recently been in close contact with someone who has tested positive, and
+- have been asked to self-isolate by NHS Test and Trace, either because you’ve tested positive for coronavirus or have recently been in close contact with someone who has tested positive, unless you are applying for the parent/guardian payment, and

 - have signed up and completed the test and trace journey.
-Receiving the initial notification to isolate will not qualify for the grant, and
+Receiving the initial notification to isolate will not qualify for the grant, unless you are applying for the parent/guardian payment,

-- been issued with a unique test and trace ID number
+- been issued with a unique test and trace ID number, unless you are applying for the parent/guardian payment, and

-- been notified to self-isolate on or after 28 September 2020, not before that date, and
+- been notified to self-isolate on or after 28 September 2020, not before that date unless you are applying for the parent/guardian payment, and

 - be employed or self-employed, and